lablabs/terraform-aws-eks-efs-csi-driver/README.md

 ## Description

-A terraform module to deploy the AWS keda on Amazon EKS cluster.
+A terraform module to deploy the AWS EFS CSI driver on Amazon EKS cluster.

 ## Related Projects